 Available en Español

-The best treatments for PTSD are trauma-focused talk therapies.
-These treatments help you process—or work through—your traumatic experience.
-Learn about Cognitive Processing Therapy (CPT), which teaches you to examine and change negative thoughts.
+The treatments that work best for PTSD are trauma-focused talk therapies.
+Trauma-focused therapy helps you work through the trauma and what it means to you.
+Learn about Cognitive Processing Therapy (CPT), which teaches you to reframe negative thoughts about the trauma.

 Reading time: minutes

 Trauma can change the way you think about yourself and the world.
 You may believe you are to blame for what happened or that the world is a dangerous place.
 These kinds of thoughts keep you stuck in your PTSD and cause you to miss out on things you used to enjoy.
-CPT teaches you a new way to handle these upsetting thoughts.
 In CPT, you will learn skills that can help you decide whether there are more helpful ways to think about your trauma.
 You will learn how to examine whether the facts support your thought or do not support your thought.
 And ultimately, you can decide whether or not it makes sense to take a new perspective.

 Video